A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-essentially defined in \cite{Mitchell72}, as part of a Morita equivalence between a linear category $\mathcal{C}$ and the algebra $[\mathcal{C}]$ that is associated to it.
+Our starting point will be the discussion of a naturally defined \emph{linearisation bifunctor}, $\tLin\colon \vProfGrpfin \to \Mor,$ essentially defined in \cite{Mitchell72}, as part of a Morita equivalence between a linear category $\mathcal{C}$ and the algebra $[\mathcal{C}]$ that is associated to it.
 On objects, $\tLin$ sends a groupoid $G$ to its groupoid algebra, \cite{Willerton,loopy}, here denoted $\tLin(G)$.
 At the level of 1-morphisms, a $\Vect$-profunctor, $\Hp\colon G\bto G'$, of groupoids is then easily converted into a $\big(\tLin(G),\tLin(G')\big)$-bimodule, whose underlying vector space is Likewise, natural transformations of profunctors naturally linearise to bimodule maps.
+This construction is closely related to that of Morton in \cite{morton:cohomological:2015}.

 These simple observations allow us to define yet one more version of the once-extended Quinn TQFT, the \emph{Morita valued once-extended Quinn TQFT}, by considering the following composite of bifunctors: